 I’m sure you know by now there are plenty of ways to monetize your blog.
 For example, you can partner up with influencer marketplaces and get paid for writing content for sponsors.
 You can place affiliate ads on your site to promote products and you can also sell ad space.

-Or, you can be like other bloggers and create your own product like an online course or an eBook.
+Or, you can be like other bloggers and create and sell your own product like an online course or an eBook.

 These are the most common methods a lot of bloggers including myself use to make money.
 But not every blogger wants to join an influencer network because of the rules and regulations.
 Remember that fiasco with Facebook about a year or two ago about sponsored posts?
 That was crazy, wasn’t it?